asyncapi/spec-json-schemas/README.md

 * This repository contains [JSON Schema](https://json-schema.org) files for all the versions of AsyncAPI specification.
 There are two types of JSON Schema files, with and without **$id** feature
 * These JSON Schema files do not reflect 1:1 the specification and shouldn't be treated as specification itself but rather as a tool (e.g., for validation).
 * These JSON Schema files shouldn't be used as the only tool for validating AsyncAPI documents because some rules described in the AsyncAPI specification can't be described with JSON Schema.
 * In addition, this repo provides JavaScript and Go modules that make it easier to access JSON Schema files through code.
-For now, these packages provide access only to schema files with **$id** feature.
-Open an issue if you have a use case for accessing schema files without $id through code.
+These packages provide access only to schemas with version larger or equal 2.0.0.

 ## Custom Validation Needs